NechamiWa/react-users-project/README.md

-# My Project
+# Users Project

-This is project that display user list, add new users and delete users.

-## Build

-    docker build -t image-name .

-## Run

-    docker run --name container-name -it -p 8080:8080 image-name
+# This is just an initial project, please go to https://github.com/NechamiWa/users-system to view the full project.